 After three seasons and 39 episodes, Daredevil has been cancelled by Netflix, along with Luke Cage and Iron Fist.
-Charlie Cox, who played Matt Murdock in Daredevil and The Defenders, has now discussed the experience of getting cancelled and the feelings that inevitably go with it.
+Charlie Cox, who played Matt Murdock in Daredevil and The Defenders, has now cast his mind back to the “very exciting” conversations he’d had about season 4.

 But now, times seem to have changed, and a lot of Marvel’s Netflix shows have been cancelled.
 Jessica Jones and The Punisher are the only ones still going, and some fans feel it’s only a matter of time until they get the chop too.

 So far, Daredevil‘s cancellation has come as the biggest shock of the lot.
 Here’s what Charlie Cox originally said to Entertainment Weekly about it: